Marcony1/2023-09-11-git_history/README.md

 -`restore --staged <FILE>`: unstages <FILE> from the staging area

 -`revert <SHA1>`: undos the changes in the commit specified in `<SHA1>`

+- to fix conflicts you need to manually edit the file